Radamel Falcao: 2009–10 season

-On 15 July 2009, Primeira Liga team Porto signed Falcao on a four-year-contract worth €3.93 million for 60% of his economic rights after Porto sold striker Lisandro López to Olympique Lyon for €24 million.
+On 15 July 2009, Primeira Liga team Porto signed Falcao on a four-year contract worth €3.93 million for 60% of his economic rights after Porto sold striker Lisandro López to Lyon for €24 million.
 In the transaction, Porto also sold Mario Bolatti for €1.5 million to a third party owner, Natland Financier B.V., in exchange for 35% of the economic rights of Falcao.
-A week before, Porto rivals Benfica came very close to signing Falcao after making a €4.7 million offer, but the reluctance of the club to pay an additional €700,000 requested by Falcao for awards and delayed salaries dictated the end of negotiations, which prompted Falcao to join Porto a week later.
+A week before, Porto rivals Benfica came very close to signing Falcao after making a €4.7 million offer, but the reluctance of the club to pay an additional €700,000 requested by Falcao for awards and delayed salaries dictated the end of negotiations.
 He made his debut against Paços de Ferreira on the opening matchday and scored an important goal to earn the team a draw.
 He went on to score three goals in as many games, making him one of the few to score four goals in the first four matchdays of the Portuguese league.

-On 15 September, he made his UEFA Champions League debut in a 1–0 away defeat against Chelsea.
-Two weeks later, on 30 September, he scored his first Champions League goal, a backheel, in a 2–0 group stage win over his future club, Atlético Madrid.
-On 12 December, Falcao scored a header to defeat rivals Sporting CP in a 1–0 home victory.
-On 10 January 2010, Falcao scored a brace, including the winning goal, in a 3-2 league victory over Uniao de Leiria.
-On 2 February, Falcao scored twice in a 5–2 Taça de Portugal quarter-finals victory against rivals Sporting CP.
-In the same month, he scored the winning goal in a UEFA Champions League round of 16 2–1 victory over Arsenal, his fourth goal in the tournament, even though Porto were later eliminated from the competition.
+On 30 September 2009, Falcao scored his first UEFA Champions League goal, a backheel, in a 2–0 group stage win over his future club, Atlético Madrid.
+On 12 December, Falcao scored a header to defeat rivals Sporting in a 1–0 home victory.
+On 10 January 2010, Falcao scored a brace, including the winning goal, in a 3–2 league victory over Uniao de Leiria.
+On 2 February, Falcao scored twice in a 5–2 Taça de Portugal quarter-finals victory against rivals Sporting.
+In the same month, he scored the winning goal in a Champions League round of 16 victory over Arsenal, his fourth goal in the tournament, even though Porto were later eliminated from the competition.
 On 3 April, Falcao scored a brace against Marítimo to lead the scoring charts with 20 goals, although he would eventually finish the season as the second-highest league scorer with 25 goals, behind only Benfica's Óscar Cardozo, who had 26.
 Falcao later scored two more braces in away victories over Vitoria Setubal and Leiria on 24 April and 8 May respectively.
 He scored in his last game of the season, the 2010 Taça de Portugal Final, where Porto won 2–1 against Chaves.
 Falcao wrapped up the campaign with a career-high 34 goals in all competitions.